eamozheiko/telomerecat/README.md

 # Telomerecat MGI

-**Telomerecat MGI** is telomerecat [Telomerecat](https://github.com/cancerit/telomerecat) version adupted to MGI sequencing data, such as:
+**Telomerecat MGI** is [Telomerecat](https://github.com/cancerit/telomerecat) version based on Ridge Regression ML method and adupted to MGI sequencing data, such as:
 - T7
 - G400
 ---